 I’m conscious that the days when I work solely at my computer are days when I feel most drained.
 To get around this I make sure I do at least one work-related activity every day that gives me a break from the screen.
 Mostly that’s reading, sometimes writing or planning.

 I also find that my best ideas come when I’ve stepped away from my desk.
-It’s one of the reasons I instigated a community jigsaw at Good Space.
-When working from home I like to have a little craft project to work on.
+It’s one of the reasons I instigated a community jigsaw in the co-working area outside my office.
+When working from home I like to have a craft project to work on.

 My first lockdown project was this rainbow collage:

-When thinking about how you approach home working, it’s important to remember the sentiment expressed in this tweet from Neil Webb and elsewhere:
+When thinking about how you approach home working, remember the sentiment expressed in this tweet from Neil Webb and elsewhere:

 You are not working from home; you are at your home during a crisis trying to work.

 This is true for all of us, not just those new to working from home.
-We’re all adjusting to a new way of living and working so remember to cut yourself some slack.
+We’re all adjusting to a new way of living and working so we need to cut ourselves some slack.

 Enjoyed this article?